-Seminar on data, artificial intelligence and ethics: how to strengthen the foundations of our digital society
+Seminar on data, artificial intelligence, and ethics: how to strengthen the foundations of our digital society

 Claudio Gutierrez

-Jocelyn Dunstan Escuderoan academic from the Department of Computer Science and the Institute of Mathematical and Computational Engineering of the Pontificia Universidad Católica de Chile and IMFD researcher, referred to the challenges of data use in the health area in her presentation "Data Science in Medicine".There are many things that can be seen and done in medicine using clinical data and language models, so it is necessary and fundamental to consider that privacy is a cornerstone in health, because it is a human right".
+Jocelyn Dunstan Escudero, academic at the Department of Computer Science and the Institute of Mathematical and Computational Engineering at the Pontifical Catholic University of Chile and IMFD researcher, referred to the challenges of using data in the health sector in her presentation "Data Science in Medicine": "There are many things that can be seen and done in medicine using clinical data and language models, so it is necessary and essential to consider privacy as a cornerstone of health, because it is a human right."

 Jocelyn Dunstan Escudero